Cost of Living Comparison Between Sudan and South Africa Cost of Living Comparison Between Sudan and South Africa

 Monthly Cost of Living

-Sudan is roughly 75% cheaper than South Africa on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Sudan is roughly 75% lower than in South Africa on average – the gap runs across housing, groceries, transport, and services.

 Both Sudan and South Africa are more affordable than the global median – Sudan 81% lower, South Africa 24% lower.